Magisk-Modules-Repo/IPControl/README.md

         -> `acs --method d%40` will disable charging until 40%
         -> `acs --method em30` will enable charging for 30 minutes

-    [--configure]
+    [--init]

-        Configure ACSwitch, device must be charging concurrently.
+        Initialize ACSwitch, device must be charging concurrently.
-        This option is required each time kernel or ACSwitch is updated.
+        This is required each time kernel or ACSwitch is updated.

-        -> `acs --configure` will configure ACSwitch
+        -> `acs --init` will initialize ACSwitch

     [--daemon] <action>